Integrated, Whole-Child Education in Colleyville TX

 3 - 6 years

-Children in the Primary program are introduced to a wide variety of activities designed to support and foster independence as they move toward mastery of themselves and their environment.
-Carefully designed lessons are presented by the certified Montessori guide in practical life, sensorial, language, mathematics and the cultural subjects, including music and art.
+Children in the Primary program are introduced to a wide variety of activities designed to support and foster independence as they move toward mastery of themselves and their environment in our Montessori school in Colleyville, TX.

 Learning How to Think